SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 [1] 0.828 0.872 0.909
 ```

-Thus: the Bayesian posterior distribution on spam/nasty probability has a median of 87.2%, with a
+Thus: the Bayesian posterior distribution of the spam/nasty probability has a median of
-95% confidence interval of 82.8% &ndash; 90.9%.
+87.2% (95% CL: 82.8% &ndash; 90.9%).

 (I should probably write a script to do all this!)